Future of Supply Chain Management into 2022 and Beyond

 As disruptions are expected to increase, supply chains must evolve to survive.
 As many as 38% of supply chain leaders are concerned that their supply chains aren’t well-positioned to handle the challenges over the next two years.

 The pandemic was an extreme example, but disruptions come in all shapes and sizes—natural disasters, politics, economic crises, and more all contribute as disruptions that can be detrimental to a supply chain.
 The first nine months of 2020 saw a whopping 4200 disruptions to global supply chains, 14% higher than during 2019.
-This highlights the delicate foundation of global supply chain management and the importance of investing in supply chain resiliency.
+This highlights the delicate foundation of global supply chain management and the importance of investing in resilient supply chain practices.

 Some disruptions are sudden, while others can be seen coming.
 A report issued by the WHO, UNDP, and IPCC found that climate change causing increased heat in the workplace could result in labor productivity output reductions reaching 20%, reaching a global economic cost of more than $2 trillion USD.
 Variables like this portray the need for more digitalization within supply chain management, and greater reliance on software solutions to ease the burden off human resources.